epecker/FlightSupervisor/README.md

 	brew search boost
 	```

 * Install a suitable version of boost.
-Replace 1.75 with a version listed above.
+Replace 1.75 with a version listed above that is version 1.75 or lower.
 	```
 	brew search boost@1.75
 	```

 * XCode bundles the git binary.
-	* Install Git anyways
+	* If Git is not in the path you can install Git anyways using
 		```
 		brew install git
 		```